enricgmd/MacOS-Razer-Custom-Utilities/README.md

-# Razer Custom Utilities
+# Razer Custom Utilities for MacOS Intel

-Native macOS utility for a Razer BlackWidow V4 X keyboard and a Razer DeathAdder V2 mouse.
+Native macOS Intel utility for a Razer BlackWidow V4 X keyboard and a Razer DeathAdder V2 mouse.

 The app was built around direct HID inspection and local event taps so the supported devices can expose useful custom controls on macOS: